 History of Medicine courses specifically geared toward MD students include the Scholarly Concentration in the History of Medicine (1st and 2nd year students), a 4-week elective in Medical Humanities and Social Medicine (3rd and 4th year students, every January), and more flexible independent studies on a topic to be agreed upon with appropriate faculty member, throughout the year.

 Each year a number of additional electives on varying topics is offered.
-For more specific information on current course offerings, Scholarly Concentrations, and more, please contact us at email@example.com.
+For more specific information on current course offerings, Scholarly Concentrations, and more, please access the contact information at the following webpage: Contact – Department of the History of Medicine (hopkinshistoryofmedicine.org).

 |ME.150.699||History of Medicine Elective|